kseligga/ML-fake-news/README.md

 # Machine learning project - fake news detection step-by-step
 ## About project
-This project is a comprehensive exploration of Natural Language Processing (NLP) and supervised machine learning techniques applied to the challenge of fake news detection.
+This project is an exploration of Natural Language Processing (NLP) and supervised machine learning techniques applied to the challenge of fake news detection.
 It involves the development and evaluation of various classifiers, feature engineering, and ensemble methods to maximize precision in identifying fake news.\
 Done in collaboration with [**@CCzarek**](https://github.com/CCzarek/)

 ### Data source: